LinuxAtDuke/ColabRoots-Webserver-Administration-for-Developers-MIRROR/README.md

 A lot of Apache's default configuration is designed to be either easy to use, or not really configured for a modern web hosting environment, at least out of the box.
 This can lead to poor performance for your application, even with a small amount of load.
 However, by tuning some settings, you can easily achieve significantly better performance.

-The quickest way to tune your server for best performance is to adjust the number of threads Apache uses to fit within the amount of memory available to your system.
+The quickest way to tune your server for best performance is to adjust the number of processes Apache uses to fit within the amount of memory available to your system.
 This can be a balancing act.
-If there are too few threads, visitors to your site will be stuck waiting for an open thread before the page can even begin to be rendered by their browser.
-On the other hand, if there are too many threads, they can easily take up all the available memory on your server, and cause Apache to start writing memory to disk, and since the disk storage is much slower than memory, this will quickly lead to very poor performance from your server.
+If there are too few processes, visitors to your site will be stuck waiting for an open thread before the page can even begin to be rendered by their browser.
+On the other hand, if there are too many processes, they can easily take up all the available memory on your server.
+When this happens, Apache will start writing memory to disk. and since the disk storage is much slower than memory, this will quickly lead to very poor performance from your server.
 In severe cases, this can even cause the server to become completely unresponsive.

 Let's look at this a bit more closely.
 The following is a snippet from the `httpd.conf` file showing the default configuration of Apache threads, using the default Multi-Processing Module (MPM):